Cyber Security and Information Systems Information Analysis Center: Community of Practice

 CSIAC's strategy to address the broadened scopes of the three IACs (DACS, IATAC, MSIAC), as well as the new areas of knowledge management and information sharing is to build and facilitate a Community of Practice (CoP) for the cyber security and information systems community.

 The CSIAC website (www.thecsiac.com) provides the infrastructure for the CoP and serves as the catalyst.
 The CSIAC website is member driven and encourages participation from the CSIAC community supported by CSIAC resources and activities.
 The website emphasizes unifying CSIAC resources and its members by supporting conversions and collaborations.

 The CoP supports the entire operation of the CSIAC, including information collection, analysis, and dissemination.

 Subject Matter Expert (SME) Network

-CSIAC's Subject Matter Expert (SME) Network is one of the most valuable resources to the user community.
-They provide a wealth of knowledge and information to the center through a variety of means.
-For example, SMEs are the main contributors of journal articles and webinar presentations.
+CSIAC's Subject Matter Expert (SME) Network is a knowledge and information resource provided to the user community.
+SMEs are the main contributors of journal articles and webinar presentations.
 They are also available to respond to inquiries, assist with State-of-the-Art reports (SOARs), and perform research and analysis to support Core Analysis Tasks (CATs).